syedafeezu/AI-Crash-Course/README.md

 # AI-Crash-Course
 AI Crash Course to help busy builders catch up to the public frontier of AI research in 2 weeks

 **Intro:** I’m [Henry Shi](https://www.linkedin.com/in/henrythe9th/) and I started Super.com in 2016 and grew it to $150MM+ in annual revenues and recently exited.
 As a traditional software founder, I needed to quickly catch up to the frontier of AI research to figure out where the next opportunities and gaps were.
-I compiled a list of resources that were essential helpful for me and should get you caught up within 2 weeks.
+I compiled a list of resources that were essential for me and should get you caught up within 2 weeks.

 **Start Here:**
 [Neural Network \-\> LLM Series](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)